coolpalani/installing-kubernetes-with-kubeadm/README.md

 # Installing kubernetes with kubeadm
 Description of instalation of Kubernetes 1.9 with kubeadm in Centos 7 in an environment with a master node and two minions, behind a corporate proxy.
-I've created a 3 VM's with Proxmox, using Centos 7 in each one of them.
+I've created a 3 VM's with Proxmox, using Centos 7 (1708) in each one of them.
 These three are behind a corporate proxy.

-## Version of centos
-CPE OS Name: cpe:/o:centos:centos:7<br />
-Kernel: Linux 3.10.0-229.7.2.el7.x86_64<br />

-## IPv4 adressess
+## IPv4 addresses
 centos_master_ip=10.1.114.251<br />
 centos_minion1_ip=10.1.114.252<br />
 centos_minion2_ip=10.1.114.253<br />
 corporate_proxy=http://10.1.14.89:3128/<br />

-## Step 1, Set environment variables
+## Step 1: Set environment variables
+Execute the following in all the hosts (Change IPv4 addresses for yours):

     #############################################
     # VARS